Vincelee78/Project-3-Express-mySQL/README.md

 The following shows a general direction in which one might navigate through the website:

 #### 3.2.1 Home
 This is the landing page of the website.
 All the products are displayed here as default.
-There is a search feature which allows the vendor the filter through the products based on name, minimum and maximum cost, and its respective categories.
+There is a search feature which allows the vendor to filter through the products based on name, minimum and maximum cost, and its respective categories.

 #### 3.2.2 Login
 Vendor can use this login page to login to access all the other pages in the website.